 Sub-chapters: Presentation is Everything | Maximize Your Card’s Usage | Review

 The objectives of this chapter (Step 6) are . . .

-- To demonstrate the protocols of a business card exchange; and
+- To demonstrate the protocols of a business card exchange.

 - To offer tips on business card usage.

-This chapter addresses additional ways in which you can make your card work for you without abusing its usage.
+This chapter addresses the design of your business card and additional ways in which you can make your card work for you without abusing its usage.